seeleclover/seeleclover/README.md

 To my mind, I am a programmer, a designer and a philosopher.
 Welcome to discuss these issues to me.

-Now I am studying for my bachelor degree of Computer Field (Database) in the university.
+Now I am studying for my bachelor degree of Computer Science (Database) in the university.

 <!--
 **seeleclover/seeleclover** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.